-A very notorious redirection scheme has been detected to still going around causing redirects to Yahoo search each time victims try to search something in Google.
-This activity is known as the main symptom that indicates the presence of a Potentially Unwanted Program that may currently be residing on your machine.
+This notorious redirection scheme that forces Chrome, Firefox, and Safari users to use the Yahoo search each time they try to search something in Google is a significant symptom of a Potentially Unwanted Program on the machine.

 |Name||Google to Yahoo redirect virus|